radiantlogicinc/iddm-lite/documentation/FULL_IDDM_STAGING.md

 The "staging" IDDM would be a full deployment to kubernetes that exists exclusively to develop and test new configurations.
 It should be treated as if it was an in-store IDDM, even though it will likely be in a more central corporate location.
 The full suite of IDDM configuration tools will be available in this environment.
 The combination of a robust UI coupled with a well-documented public API will make the experience easy.

+### Renaming Is an Option - But Not Recommended

+The naming context that represents the store's data, if necessary, can be renamed upon import.
+This means that in the staging IDDM it can be called one thing (ie, `ou=staging-store`) and then on the in-store IDDM Lite it can be called something else (ie, `ou=store1`).
+This is a mechanism that is handled by the setup image during IDDM Lite configuration.

+WARNING: While this option exists and should work, it is strongly recommended to avoid this approach.
+Context renaming is a complex operation designed specifically for this Home Depot deployment, and it may not be able to handle all configuration permutations.

 ### Promoting Configurations to In-Store IDDM

 On top of this easy configuration experience, transferring the configurations from the staging environment to the in-store IDDM Lite will also be very simple.
 IDDM comes with a feature called Config Promotion, it's a new addition first released in 8.1.5.
 This is a fully automated system designed to move configurations from one IDDM to another.
 It also fully supports a "one to many" promotion model, where the staging IDDM can have its configurations promoted to the full suite of store IDDMs.
 It uses git as a medium of exchange, pushing the configurations to a git repository when exported from staging and pulling them back down when importing to the store IDDM Lites.